kporcelainluv/12_image_resize/README.md

 # Image Resizer

-The program resizes given picture by scale, height and width, or only by height or width (second argument is adjusted proportionally).
+The program resizes given picture by scale or height and width or only by height or width (second argument is adjusted proportionally).
-The program outputs picture in the same directory or outputs to input directory and adds the size of file to the name.
+The program outputs picture to the same directory (and adds picsize to the name, ex pic__200x400.jpg) or to output directory if given.
-(pic.jpg --> pic__200x400.jpg)

 # How it works